guifagundes01/RF-Fingerprint-CAF/README.md

 This project implements a robust Radio Frequency (RF) fingerprinting system to uniquely identify IoT devices and detect unauthorized access attempts.
-By leveraging cyclostationary signal processing and deep learning, we overcome achieve 99.1% accuracy in device authentication.
+By leveraging cyclostationary signal processing and CNN models, we overcome achieve 99.1% accuracy in device authentication.